akka/akka-projection/docs/src/main/paradox/overview.md

 ### Akka version

-Akka Projections require **Akka $akka.version$** or later.
+Akka Projections requires **Akka $akka.version$** or later.
 See [Akka's Binary Compatibility Rules](https://doc.akka.io/docs/akka/current/common/binary-compatibility-rules.html) for details.

-Latest patch version of Akka is recommended and a later version than $akka.version$ can be used.
+It is recommended to use the latest patch version of Akka.
-Note that it is important that all Akka dependencies are in the same version, so it is recommended to depend on them explicitly to avoid problems with transient dependencies causing an unlucky mix of versions.
+It is important all Akka dependencies are in the same version, so it is recommended to depend on them explicitly to avoid problems with transient dependencies causing an unlucky mix of versions.
 For example:

 @@dependency[sbt,Gradle,Maven] {